It’s a good idea to think about how you’ll manage your money while pregnant and once your baby is born.

 They can also tell you about support you can get while you’re pregnant and when your baby arrives.

-The Citizens Advice network in Scotland also offer a Financial Health Check.
+The Citizens Advice network in Scotland has a Money Talk Team.

 It includes advice on: